 Under this head, we shall discuss the skills necessary in a film director, and these are the skills the employers often require from an applicant.
 So, you should hone the following mentioned skills and then, you are guaranteed a bright freelance career as a film director.

 - Writing: A director is not required to write a script, but he needs to know how one is written.
-Screenplays require from a director a proper understanding of the three-act structures.
+Screenplays require a director a proper understanding of the three-act structures.
 Many times, a director will have to amend or re-write a script to fit the story against the screenplay.
 This makes exemplary writing skills all the more important for film directors.

 - Visual Storytelling: The essence of movie direction is the translation of the words in a script into images—visual storytelling.
 A script may be wonderfully written, but if the same is not being satisfactorily given a visual expression, there is no point.
-There is a reason why many film students begin with silent movies because such movies teach them the art of conveying actions onscreen without the need of words.
+There is a reason why many film students begin with silent movies because such movies teach them the art of conveying actions onscreen without the need for words.
 If the idea, the very essence of the script, cannot be conveyed to the audience sufficiently, the visual storytelling will serve no purpose.

 - Communication skills: It is impossible to make a film if you are unable to maintain coordination among actors and actresses, technical experts, editors, and other professionals on set.
 This makes communication skills all the more important because coordination cannot be achieved without them.
 As a film director, you must be able to convey your ideas and directions in the manner best comprehensible by the receptor.
 For example, if you are dissatisfied with the performance of an actor in any scene, you must clearly convey to him what you require from him and how he should do that part.

 - Technical expertise: This goes without saying that directors are expected to be technologically savvy; they should be able to use necessary movie-making equipment efficiently.
-This does not mean you should know each and every bit of every equipment, but you should not be totally oblivious to their utility.
+This does not mean you should know each and every bit of every piece of equipment, but you should not be totally oblivious to their utility.

 - As a freelance film director, you can work for production companies.
 Major production companies in India are Red Chillies, UTV Telefilms, Dharma Productions, Balaji Telefilms, Disney India.
 International production houses include Fox Studios, Paramount Pictures, Studio Ghibli, etc.